Legends of Runeterra: Piltover & Zaun Region Guide

 Piltover & Zaun Updates for the Rising Tides Expansion

-The first Legends of Runeterra expansion, the Rising Tides, brings ten new cards including one champion, Vi.
+The first Legends of Runeterra expansion, the Rising Tides, brought ten new cards including one champion, Vi.

 We’ve written a separate article on our Master player’s first impressions on Vi so be sure to check that out to learn more about her.